 L1 Visa to the United States

-At Pilkington Law Firm, we provide the most qualifying L1 visa lawyers in Calgary, AB, and we are ready to take on your case.
+At Pilkington Immigration, we provide the most qualifying L1 visa lawyers in Calgary, AB, and we are ready to take on your case.
 The L-1 visa to the United States enables a U.S. employer to transfer an executive or manager from one of its affiliated foreign offices to one of its offices in the United States.
 This classification also enables a foreign company that does not yet have an affiliated U.S. office to send an executive or manager or specialized knowledge worker to the United States to establish one.
 To begin, the L-1A visa is designed for managers and executives, while L-1B visas are for people with specialized skills.
 For help and information on receiving a foreign employee visa for the United States, count on our team to guide you in the right direction.